Employee Retention Tax Credit 2021 Oregon

 Maximizing the Employee Retention Tax Credit for Oregon Businesses

-The government has authorized an unparalleled stimulus, and yet billions of dollars are going unclaimed.
-If you are one of the many Oregon businesses that have not claimed this tax credit yet, fill out the simple form below to get started and let the ERTC expert team handle everything for you.
+The US government has authorized a historical stimulus, and yet billions of dollars will go unclaimed.
+If you or someone you know are one of the many Oregon businesses that have not yet claimed this tax credit, fill out the simple form to get started and let the ERTC expert team handle everything for you from start to finish.

 Qualifications & Eligibility

-Determining your eligibility for the ERTC can be a time consuming process involving complex calculations even most CPAs find unbearable.
-That’s why we specialize only in helping Oregon businesses with their ERTC claims.
+Calculating your eligibility for the ERTC can be a complicated process involving complex calculations even most CPAs find difficult.
+That’s why we specialize only in assisting Oregon businesses with their ERTC claims.

 Why Choose ERTC FUND?